nonomal/openproject/docs/system-admin-guide/integrations/nextcloud/oidc-sso/README.md

 TODO: How do we configure this scenario?

 This wraps up the configuration of this authentication method using Nextcloud Hub.
 For details on the next step continue with the [general setup instructions](../#4-automatically-managed-project-folders).

+## 3. Migrating from Two-way OAuth 2.0 authentication

+It is possible to migrate an existing storage to use SSO authentication.
+You can follow the steps outlined above for your specific setup, all of the relevant options in OpenProject and Nextcloud are also accessible from the views to edit your storage.

+Please note that all the [prerequisites](#1-prerequisites) mentioned above still apply, this means if your users don't already authenticate to OpenProject and Nextcloud through the same identity provider, you will have to migrate them to a common identity provider first.

+If you want to go back to Two-way OAuth 2.0 authentication, this is possible as well, but will require you to reconfigure the integration, so your users will have to reapprove the corresponding consent screens.